TheInternetTutor/investing/mkt.nasdaq relation_between_mnq_and_qqq.md

 ### Relation between QQQ and MNQ:
 ---
-Dividing the price of MNQ by the price of QQQ at any given minute the average of those ratios is always approximately 41.52; this means that there is $41.52 of MNQ per each of $1 of QQQ.
+Dividing the price of MNQ by the price of QQQ at any given minute the average of those ratios is always approximately 41.52; this means that there is $41.52 of MNQ per each $1 of QQQ.
 Conversely,
 </br>
 *** $1 @ QQQ = $41.52 @ MNQ.***
 </br>